rynBenAmor/django-starter/README.md

 A personal Django starter template with:

 - Django 5.2
+- The essentials of an Auth workflow
 - Bootstrap 5 via SCSS
 - Font Awesome 6 Free via CDN (for now, because I can't be bothered with webfonts 404)
 - Vite for fast bundling (JS & SCSS)
 - Static and media files set up (ready for production)
 - Simple translation toggler (can delete or add django-modeltranslation on top of it for a complete solution)
+- Extra utility filters/components/widgets/functions/payment methods... (most things are centralized in accounts app)
+- Used some django 3rd party packages (django-htmlmin, django-ratelimit...)

 ---